-I love a good whats in my changing bag or toddler bag post.
-Theres nothing like having a virtual nose around in someone else’s bag baby bag, and since its been a while since I wrote my changing bag post I thought I’d do a bit of an update and share whats in Louis’s toddler bag.
-Thats right, we’ve graduated from baby changing bag to fully fledged toddler bag that the boy can carry all by himself (but doesnt obviously).
-Which means that my beautiful Mulberry changing bag that stylishly saw me through two babies will at some point be making a departure (sob).
+I love a good what’s in my changing bag or toddler bag post.
+There’s nothing like having a virtual nose around in someone else’s baby bag, and since it’s been a while since I wrote my changing bag post I thought I’d do a bit of an update and share what’s in Louis’s toddler bag.

-Long gone is the changing bag and all the paraphernalia that came with it.
-This boy is an efficient little packer and only carriers around the bare essentials which fit perfectly in this little backpack, inside it you’ll find six things:
+Long gone are the changing bag and all the paraphernalia that came with it.
+This boy is an efficient little packer and only carriers around the bare essentials which fit perfectly in this little backpack.
+Inside it you’ll find six things:

-1. A spare set of clothes because this boy is super active and most days tends to need a change of clothes at some point throughout the day.
+1. A spare set of clothes because this boy is super active and tends to need a change of clothes at some point throughout the day.

-2. Nappies are always an essential.
+2. Nappies.
 We always keep a few in Louis’s little backpack whenever we’re out and about.

-4. A tube of Bepanthen, one of our go to nappy creams which Louis still tends to use a couple of times a week, especially when he has teething flare ups which still happen from time to time.
+4. A tube of Bepanthen, one of our go-to nappy creams which Louis still tends to use a couple of times a week.
+Especially when he has teething flare-ups which still happens from time to time.
 It has a lovely formulation, is gentle on his skin and protects against the causes of nappy rash.

 5. A spare set of cutlery.
 I hate getting caught out without them when we’re out and about.
 There’s nothing worse than being in a restaurant that doesn’t have cutlery for children so I like to keep a set handy in Louis’s bag.

 6. A toy.
 Luckily Louis doesn’t tend to have favourites so any toy will do.
-We’ve just found that it helps to have a toy or two in little ones bags when you’re out somewhere and expecting them to sit down nicely for considerable periods of time.
-We’ve been caught out without any once or twice and they’ve been pretty painful experiences so we try to keep a toy or two handy on us when we’re out and keeping them in toddler bags is a good way to make sure you always have at least one to hand.
+We’ve found it always helps to have a toy or two in little one’s bags.
+Especially when you’re out somewhere and expecting them to sit down for considerable periods of time.
+We’ve been caught out without any once or twice and they’ve been pretty painful experiences.